frhan/study/Java/OCP/7-Concurrency.md

 * The parameter of the collect operation has the `Collector.Characteristics.CONCURRENT characteristic`.
 * Either the stream is unordered, or the collector has the characteristic `Collector.Characteristics.UNORDERED`.

+The `Collectors` class includes two sets of methods for retrieving collectors that are both `UNORDERED` and `CONCURRENT`, `Collectors.toConcurrentMap()` and `Collectors.groupingByConcurrent()`, and therefore it is capable of performing parallel reductions efficiently.

 ```java
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears").parallel(); ConcurrentMap<Integer, String> map = ohMy.collect(Collectors.toConcurrentMap(String::length, k -> k, (s1, s2) -> s1 + "," + s2));
 System.out.println(map); // {5=lions,bears, 6=tigers}